aaron-grau/curic/sql/projects/url_shortener/README.md

 ## Phase V: `TagTopic`, `Tagging`s

 Users should be able to choose one of a set of predefined `TagTopic`s for links (news, sports, music, etc.).
 Since the relationship between `TagTopic`s and `URL`s is many-to-many, you'll need a join model like `Tagging`s.
-Before starting think over with your pair what columns should be indexed  Created these models with the appropriate nullity and uniqueness constraints and seed your database with some `TagTopic`s and `Taggings`.
+Before starting think over with your pair what columns should be indexed.
+Create these models with the appropriate nullity and uniqueness constraints and seed your database with some `TagTopic`s and `Taggings`.
 Write a method `TagTopic#popular_links`, that returns the 5 most visited links along with the number of times each link has been clicked.

-## Phase VII: A Custom Validation and Premium Users
+## Phase VI: A Custom Validation and Premium Users

- Write a custom validation method `ShortenedUrl#no_spamming` that keeps users from submitting more than 5 urls in a single minute.
+ Write a custom validation method `ShortenedUrl#no_spamming` that keeps users from submitting more than 5 URLs in a single minute.

 Let's monetize our URL Shortener app.